Where Can You Legally Play Online Casino Games in the US?

 *Only states that regulate at least one form of remote gambling have made the list.

-Remote sports wagering is legal in Delaware but the state is yet to launch locally licensed online sportsbooks.
-Internet users based in the state only have the option to legally participate in daily fantasy sports contests for the time being.
+Remote sports wagering is legal in Delaware, but the state has yet to launch locally licensed online sportsbooks.
+For the time being, internet users in Delaware can legally participate only in daily fantasy sports contests.

 States with Legal Online Casinos

-States with Legal Online CasinosIn 2011, the US Department of Justice (DOJ) revisited the Federal Wire Act of 1961 and issued an official opinion stating that this outdated piece of legislation only applied to interstate sports wagering.
-The DOJ experienced a sudden change of heart and reversed its stance eight years later.
+States with Legal Online CasinosIn 2011, the US Department of Justice (DOJ) revisited the Federal Wire Act of 1961 and issued an official opinion stating that this outdated piece of legislation applied only to interstate sports wagering.
+Eight years later, the DOJ reversed its stance.

-The legislation applies to all forms of gambling under the current interpretation.
+Under the current interpretation, the legislation applies to all forms of gambling.
 Nonetheless, the 2011 memorandum opened the door for several states to legalize online poker and other forms of remote gambling that are unrelated to sports.

 1Delaware

 Delaware is a pioneer in this field as it became the first state to legalize online casino gaming and poker in 2012.
-Locals had access only to free online slots, table games, and poker during the initial stages of the launch.
-Real-money internet gambling arrived in the state two years later via the websites of the local landbased casinos in Dover, Delaware Park, and Harrington.
+Locals initially had access only to free online slots, table games, and poker.
+Real-money internet gambling arrived two years later via the websites of the land-based casinos in Dover, Delaware Park, and Harrington.

 Residents have access to a variety of real-money games, including online slots, roulette, blackjack, and video poker.
-Local players can fund their online gaming accounts via credit and debit cards, bank transfers, and virtual wallets like PayPal.
-The remote gaming industry in the state is overseen by the Delaware Lottery Commission.
+Players can fund their online gaming accounts with credit and debit cards, bank transfers, and virtual wallets like PayPal.
+The Delaware Lottery Commission oversees the remote gaming industry in the state.

 2Michigan

-The Mitten is one of the newest members of the gradually expanding online casino faction in the US.
-The local remote gaming industry has grown by leaps and bounds after its 2021 launch, with residents facing a choice from a dozen or so casino apps.
+The Mitten is one of the newest members of the expanding online casino scene in the US.
+The local remote gaming industry has grown by leaps and bounds since its 2021 launch, giving residents around a dozen casino apps to choose from.

-Some of the major brands that operate on the local scene include big hitters like Caesars, BetMGM, WynnBET, BetRivers, FanDuel, and Stars Casino.
-Residents have access to a huge array of online slots, progressive jackpots, video poker, live dealer and randomly generated table games.
+Some of the major brands operating in the state include Caesars, BetMGM, WynnBET, BetRivers, FanDuel, and Stars Casino.
+Residents can enjoy a huge selection of online slots, progressive jackpots, video poker, live dealer games, and RNG table games.

-The gambling companies and software providers must obtain permission from the Michigan Gaming Control Board before they can legally service the local market.
-Both operators and players are subject to taxation in Michigan.
-The former must pay a 19% tax on their gross gaming revenue, while the latter have 4.25% of their winnings withheld for tax purposes.
+Gambling companies and software providers must obtain permission from the Michigan Gaming Control Board before they can legally serve the local market.
+Both operators and players are taxed in Michigan.
+Operators pay a 19% tax on their gross gaming revenue, while players have 4.25% of their winnings withheld.

 3Connecticut

-Similarly to Michigan, Connecticut embraced legal remote gaming in 2021 with the passage of Public Act 21-23, legislation that authorized the Mohegan and Mashantucket Pequot tribal nations to operate a range of online casino games.
-The Mohegan tribe teamed up with FanDuel for its online gambling offering, while the Mashantucket Pequot nation works in partnership with the rivals DraftKings.
+Similar to Michigan, Connecticut embraced legal remote gaming in 2021 with the passage of Public Act 21-23, legislation that authorized the Mohegan and Mashantucket Pequot tribal nations to offer a range of online casino games.
+The Mohegan tribe teamed up with FanDuel for its online gambling platform, while the Mashantucket Pequot nation partners with the rival DraftKings.

-Residents of the Nutmeg State can pick from a broad variety of casino games supplied by industry greats like IGT and NetEnt.
+Residents of the Nutmeg State can choose from a broad variety of casino games supplied by industry giants like IGT and NetEnt.
 Anyone can join the online action as long as they are physically located in Connecticut, meet the minimum age requirement (21), and are not on the state’s exclusion list.
-Speaking of which, locals can self-exclude for one to five years or permanently.
+Locals can self-exclude for one to five years or permanently.

 4New Jersey

-New Jersey has become synonymous with gambling, so much so that it is only fitting that the state is home to a developed and strictly regulated online gaming industry.
-There are plenty of legal betting opportunities locals can explore as approximately a dozen online operators call the Garden State their home.
-Among those are major names in the industry like Harrah’s, Bally’s, and the Golden Nugget.
+New Jersey has become synonymous with gambling, so it is only fitting that the state is home to a well-developed and strictly regulated online gaming industry.
+Locals can choose from plenty of legal betting options, with roughly a dozen online operators calling the Garden State home.
+Among them are major industry names like Harrah’s, Bally’s, and the Golden Nugget.

-The local regulations require licensed operators to implement geolocation software to detect the exact whereabouts of each customer.
-Similarly to other states, players must be physically located within the boundaries of New Jersey to register and gamble via licensed casino apps.
+Local regulations require licensed operators to implement geolocation software to determine the exact whereabouts of each customer.
+Similar to other states, players must be physically located within New Jersey to register and gamble via licensed casino apps.
 Locally licensed online operators are taxed at a 17.5% rate.

 5Pennsylvania

-It took a long time for legal online gaming to arrive in Pennsylvania, but the Keystone State finally embraced it in 2019.
-Over a dozen online casinos are currently operational here under the strict oversight of the Pennsylvania Gaming Control Board.
-The casinos cater to local internet gamblers with a variety of quality products, ranging from the hottest online slots to table classics like roulette, baccarat, and blackjack.
+It took years for legal online gaming to arrive in Pennsylvania, but the Keystone State finally embraced it in 2019.
+More than a dozen online casinos now operate here under the strict oversight of the Pennsylvania Gaming Control Board.
+These casinos cater to local internet gamblers with a wide range of quality products, from the hottest online slots to table classics like roulette, baccarat, and blackjack.

-Apart from standard withdrawal options like cards, electronic checks, and bank wire transfers, local players have the option to cash out their profits at one of the landbased partnering casinos that operate the gambling sites.
-Another thing to keep in mind is that gambling winnings are considered taxable income in Pennsylvania and as such, are taxed at a rate of 3.07%.
+In addition to standard withdrawal options like cards, electronic checks, and bank wire transfers, players can cash out their winnings at one of the land-based partner casinos that run the gambling sites.
+Keep in mind that gambling winnings are considered taxable income in Pennsylvania and are taxed at a rate of 3.07%.

 6West Virginia

-West Virginia ascended into the ranks of the iGaming states in March 2019 after the passage of the West Virginia Lottery Interactive Wagering Act.
-The legislation allows each of the landbased gambling locations in the state to operate no more than three different mobile gaming skins.
+West Virginia joined the ranks of the iGaming states in March 2019 after the passage of the West Virginia Lottery Interactive Wagering Act.
+The legislation allows each land-based gambling venue in the state to operate no more than three mobile gaming skins.
 Licensed operators fall under the regulatory scope of the West Virginia Lottery Commission.

-Some of the largest gambling companies in the country have struck deals with the local brick-and-mortar casinos, including major players in the industry like PokerStars, GVC Holdings, and DraftKings.
-Under the West Virginia legislation, players’ profits are not subject to state withholding taxes unless the winners refuse to provide proper identification, in which case a 6.5% tax rate is in place.
+Some of the largest gambling companies in the country have struck deals with local brick-and-mortar casinos, including major industry players like PokerStars, GVC Holdings, and DraftKings.
+Under West Virginia law, players’ profits are not subject to state withholding taxes unless the winners refuse to provide proper identification, in which case a 6.5% tax rate applies.

 Further Online Gaming Expansion Is Possible

-Further Online Gaming Expansion Is PossibleThe availability of legal online gaming options remains limited in the country at the present moment, with Pennsylvania, New Jersey, West Virginia, Delaware, Michigan, and Connecticut being the only states to regulate remote casinos.
+Further Online Gaming Expansion Is PossibleLegal online gaming options remain limited, with Pennsylvania, New Jersey, West Virginia, Delaware, Michigan, and Connecticut being the only states that regulate remote casinos.

-While not as prevalent as online sportsbooks, the iGaming segment is slowly but surely growing its footprint on US soil.
+Although not as prevalent as online sportsbooks, the iGaming segment is slowly but steadily growing its footprint in the US.
 More states are expected to follow suit in the near future, as Nevada, New York, Indiana, and Illinois are all making a push for the legalization of online gaming.